w0r7h/w0r7h.github.io/_posts/2023-11-06-footprinting.md

 If the root_squash config is set, we cannot edit the files even as root.
 - Unmount NFS share: `sudo umount ./target-NFS`

+In case we want to get the files with data only do: `ls -laSr` In case we want to copy files to the clipboard from the terminal use: `xclip -sel c < input_file`

 ### HTB Challenge

 ```shell